 \section{introduction}

-Since the beginning of the 21st century, the science of astronomy and astrophysics have been developing faster and faster, and people have been paying more and more attention to a kind of evenly mysterious objects: black holes.
-From 2015 to now, there have been dozens of gravitational wave events coming out, where gravitational wave signals are released from either binary black holes, or other compact objects like white dwarfs and neutron stars \cite{Abbott:2016blz, TheLIGOScientific:2017qsa}.
-In 2019, the working group of Event Horizon Telescope (EHT) claimed to obtain the first images of the shadow of the supermassive black hole in the center of M87 galaxy \cite{Akiyama:2019cqa}.
+Since the beginning of the 21st century, the science of astronomy and astrophysics have been developing rapidly, and researchers have been paying increasing attention to a type of evenly mysterious objects: black holes.
+From 2015 to date, there have been dozens of gravitational wave events, where gravitational wave signals are released from either binary black holes or other compact objects like white dwarfs and neutron stars \cite{Abbott:2016blz, TheLIGOScientific:2017qsa}.
+In 2019, the working group of Event Horizon Telescope (EHT) claimed to obtain the first images for the shadow of the supermassive black hole in the center of M87 galaxy \cite{Akiyama:2019cqa}.
 Moreover, the recent (2020) Nobel Prize in Physics was also awarded to studies on the black hole.
-Along with the development of modern science and technology, it is expected that more information about this object will be discovered by the human beings.
+Along with the development of modern science and technology, it is expected that more information about this object will be discovered with time.

-Black holes are classified into many categories, due to different ways.
-One kind of the black holes attractive to astronomers and cosmologists are called primordial black holes (PBHs) \cite{Hawking:1971ei, Carr:1974nx}.
+Black holes are classified into several categories, based on how they are formed.
+One of these black-hole acategories is of particular interest to astronomers and cosmologists and are called primordial black holes (PBHs) \cite{Hawking:1971ei, Carr:1974nx, Khlopov_2010}.
 Unlike astrophysical black holes, PBHs are not formed from the collapse of stars.
-Instead, they are formed in the primordial universe which is much earlier than the star formation, due to the gravitational collapse by the overdensity of cosmic spacetime in local patches.
-For this reason, the formed PBHs can have broad mass ranges, which is not constrained by Chandrasekhar and Oppenheimer limits.
+Instead, they are formed in the primordial universe, which exists significantly earlier than the star formation, owing to the gravitational collapse by the overdensity of cosmic spacetime in local patches.
+For this reason, the formed PBHs can have broad mass ranges, which are not constrained by Chandrasekhar and Oppenheimer limits.